ccapitalK/snapper/ROADMAP.md

 - [ ] (Un)Marshal abstract board state to a specific optimized representation
 - [ ] Learn how to perform castles
+- [ ] StackAllocator for move list generation
+- [ ] Switch to UTHash
 - [ ] Rewrite search to use custom allocators, avoid GC
 - [ ] Bitboard
 - [ ] Magic Bitboard